AndHope/Basileia-Romaion/patch-notes.md

-#### id=2880120246
+2880120246

 # Update 132 Patch Notes

-##Poznan Conference
+## Poznan Conference
--Added a new JE for North German Confederation,  the "Poznan Conference" with multiple events, where the north german confederation and the Commonwealth hold a conference to settle the north german claims over the baltic.
+- Added a new JE for North German Confederation,  the "Poznan Conference" with multiple events, where the north german confederation and the Commonwealth hold a conference to settle the north german claims over the baltic.
  As the north german confederation you can demand certain territories and offer the Commonwealth diplomatic agreements in return.

-#Stettin Conference
+## Stettin Conference
--Added a new JE for North German Confederation (similar to the Poznan Conference),  the "Stettin Conference" with multiple events, where the north german confederation and Sweden hold a conference to settle the north german claims over the baltic.
+- Added a new JE for North German Confederation (similar to the Poznan Conference),  the "Stettin Conference" with multiple events, where the north german confederation and Sweden hold a conference to settle the north german claims over the baltic.
  As the north german confederation you can demand certain territories and offer the Swedish diplomatic agreements in return.

-##New religions
+## New religions
--Added multiple new religion with the ability to convert to them
+- Added multiple new religion with the ability to convert to them -Celtic
-	-Celtic
 	-Finno Ugric
 	-Akom

-#Events
+## Events
 - Set up Emporikē Hetaireia tēs Indikēs opening event.
 - If Mughals and Maratha are both AI and go to war Emporikē Hetaireia tēs Indikēs gets an event to get involved and help one side or the other in exchange for a good chunk of land.
 - Set Up starting event for Elysium and Antipódeia